KarlUweMartin/Unity_Satellites/README.md

 #### Usage

 Select a dataset from the menu to load satellites.
-Each satellite can be clicked to reveal its orbit and it's name.
+Each satellite can be clicked to reveal its orbit and name.

 #### Technical Details